Farama-Foundation/A2Perf/docs/content/tutorials/training.md

 - `inference.py`
-  Next, the `inference.py` file is subsequently used for benchmarking the trained model.
+  Next, the `inference.py` file is subsequently used for benchmarking the trained agent.
   This file includes several key functions.\
   \
   __`load_model(env)`:__
-  This function loads and returns the trained model.
+  This function loads and returns the trained agent.
 A2Perf passes the environment that is being tested via the `env` parameter.
-This allows the model loading logic to use any context needed, such as the environment name.
+This allows the agent loading logic to use any context needed, such as the environment object.
   \
   __`preprocess_observation(observation)`:__
-  Preprocesses the observation before feeding it to the model.
+  Preprocesses the observation before feeding it to the agent.
 If no preprocessing is required, simply return the initial observation.
   \
   __`infer_once(model, observation)`:__
-  Passes a single observation to the loaded model and returns the predicted action.
+  Passes a single observation to the loaded agent and returns the predicted action.
 This function performs a single inference step.

 - `requirements.txt`: